 I have taught a variety of general linguistics courses and courses about phonetics and phonology.
 At the University of Toronto, I have taught the following courses:

 This is a first year introductory course for linguistics minors and majors.
 Would you like to learn more about linguistics?
 You should take this course with me!
 You can check out the syllabus here.

 This is a second year course in phonology.
 The course focuses heavily on data analysis using rules and features.
 You can check out the syllabus here.

 This is an advanced course in phonology.
 The course contrasts rule-based phonological theory with Optimality Theory.
 The focus of this course is theoretical; we look at various predictions that Optimality Theory makes.
 You can check out the syllabus here.

 Interested in taking a course with me?
 I look forward to seeing you in the classroom.
 In my teaching, I try to accommodate every student.
 I work hard to get as much of in class engagement as possible.
 In my large enrollment courses, I use iClickers for instant feedback.
-In my class, I combine classic lectures with group work, inverted classroom, in-class polling, and instant feedback.
+Often, I combine classic lectures with group work, inverted classroom, in-class polling, and instant feedback.
 All my classes have an online component that allows students to dig deeper in the material on their own.

 Here is what some of my past students have said.